Research Interests

 Research

-One of my primary research programs focuses on using AI models (machine and deep learning) to improve health prediction and monitoring in dairy cows.
+One of my primary research programs focuses on using AI models (machine and deep learning) to improve health prediction and monitoring for an important Agricultural Animal - dairy cows.
 I have developed predictive models that leverage wearable sensor time-series (e.g., activity, rumination) and milk FTIR spectra to detect early signs of key health events and postpartum diseases in Holstein cows, including pregnancy loss, metritis, and mastitis.
 These efforts aim to support non-invasive, data-driven decision-making in dairy herd management and enhance early intervention strategies.
 Check our key publications:

 Dan Lin, Jun Li*, Jackson Seminara, Jessica McArt*.
 (2025).
 Predicting postpartum diseases in Holstein cows using milk spectra and machine learning – retrospective assessment from diagnosis date